-A feisty agent for new music, Anne has presented contemporary programs at 142 Throckmorton Theatre, Cornelia Street Café, and the Center for New Music, and has also performed with the Mendocino Music Festival and Nevada County Composers Cooperative on multiple occasions.
+A feisty agent for new music, Anne has presented contemporary programs at 142 Throckmorton Theatre, Cornelia Street Café, Old First Series, and the Center for New Music, and has also performed with the Mendocino Music Festival and Nevada County Composers Cooperative on multiple occasions.
 Other diverse appearances include a live radio interview on KZYX’s The Mind of the Composer, chamber music performances in Urbania, Italy, an ensemble performance on toy piano at Pier 17 for Make Music New York, and shows at Le Poisson Rouge, Galapagos, and Bargemusic.
 Showcasing her musical range, Anne toured to Germany and Austria with the band CocoRosie, where she composed music to a dance premiere alongside film composers Danny Bensi and Saunder Jurrianns.
-In August of 2015, she participated in the music residency program at the Avaloch Farm Music Institute in New Hampshire with composer Danny Clay, and in February of 2016, she was in residence at the Blue Mountain Chamber Music Retreat in West Point, CA. Highlights of the 2016/2017 season include appearances on San Francisco’s Hot Air Festival, performances with sfSound, a commissioning consortium for a new piece by Stuart Saunders Smith, an appearance on the Old First Series in San Francisco, and an LP release with New Keys on Pinna Records.
+In August of 2015, she participated in the music residency program at the Avaloch Farm Music Institute in New Hampshire with composer Danny Clay, and in February of 2016, she was in residence at the Blue Mountain Chamber Music Retreat in West Point, CA. Highlights of the 2017/2018 season include appearances on San Francisco’s Hot Air Festival, two recording projects involving Bach’s Goldberg Variations and Stuart Saunders Smith’s Links No. 6 with Jude Traxler, and a solo electronics and piano show at CNMAT in Berkeley, CA. Anne has also worked with members of San Francisco Contemporary Players, Del Sol Quartet, Friction Quartet, Wild Rumpus, loadbang, Phonochrome, and Oracle Hysterical.

 From 2008-2013, when Anne lived in New York, she performed with Jude Traxler as the contemporary piano-percussion duo futureCities.
 During their time together, Anne and Jude held a residency at Louisiana State University and played on Vicky Chow’s Contagious Sounds series.
 They also performed at the University of Maryland-Baltimore County, Princeton University, and the Kennedy Center.
 Anne and Jude were invited to play at the Switchboard Music Festival in San Francisco, at the Center for New Music alongside The Living Earth Show, and on a NY Sound Circuit show at the Merce Cunningham Dance Studio, where Anne was delighted to play on Cage’s own piano.